 The other few energy conservation techniques may surprise you.
-While there are practical methods such as insulation, changing light sources, using alternate fuels and carpooling rather than walking – understand the 6 core techniques beneath them will show you more about what to do in life.
+While there are practical methods such as insulation, changing light sources, using alternate fuels and carpooling rather than walking – understand the 7 core techniques beneath that will show you more about what to do in life.

-1. Education: Education is probably the most powerful of the energy conservation techniques that can be used.
-Education is about more than teaching people the importance of conservation, it is about showing the alternative choices that can be used in construction, manufacturing and other processes.
+Education is probably the most powerful of all energy conservation techniques that can be used.
+Education is not just about teaching people the importance of conservation, but it is also about showing the alternative choices that can be used in construction, manufacturing and other processes.

-2. Zero Energy Balance: Zero Energy Balance is more than techniques of conserving energy in green construction.
+Zero Energy Balance is more than the techniques of conserving energy in green construction.
 It is a process of re-evaluating and retrofitting manufacturing and commercial operations so that they can harvest and store energy, as well as take and replace it onto the grid to relieve brown out stresses.

-3. Alternative Power: There are more processes that are starting to use alternative power and fuel sources in many different areas of life.
-The use of alternative power is one of the most key energy conservation techniques because almost all of the transition models require that the existing processes be upgraded or replaced to more energy efficient models too.
+There are more processes that are starting to use alternative power and fuel sources in many different areas of life.
+The use of alternative power is one of the most key energy conservation techniques because almost all of the transition models require that the existing processes be upgraded or replaced to more energy-efficient models too.

 Cap and trade agreements are used as part of the process of regulating and conserving consumption and pollution for manufacturing industries.
 The companies are “allowed” a certain emission rate, which they can bid buy to extend.
 The extension bid is then used for compensating projects.
 While this may not seem like it is directly related to energy conservation, it is very much at its core.

 There are numerous initiatives that are working to reduce the overall demand on the energy resources of the world.
 This can range everywhere from education programs to changing the type of required insulation in new construction.

 6. Research & Development